Crosby County License Hearing Guide

 What It Is

-• Separate from Criminal Court: The ALR hearing is a civil proceeding handled by the Texas DPS.
-The outcome of the ALR hearing does not directly impact the criminal DUI case, and vice versa.
-However, evidence presented at the ALR hearing can be used in the criminal case.
+• Separate from Criminal Court: The ALR hearing is a civil proceeding, entirely separate from your criminal DUI case.
+The outcome of the ALR hearing does not determine the outcome of your criminal case, and vice versa.

-• Decides if License Suspension is Warranted: The purpose of the ALR hearing is to determine whether there was sufficient evidence to justify your arrest and the subsequent suspension of your driver's license.
+• Decides If License Suspension Is Warranted: The purpose of the ALR hearing is to determine whether the Texas DPS has sufficient evidence to suspend your driver's license.

 How to Prepare